csillaout/ApprenticeshipLearning/README.md

                         - How to serialize and deserialize data to and from bytes objects, which is useful in scenarios such as network transmission or database storage
                  ## Modifying the Main Function
                         - Incorporrated loading and saving recipes in the main function to ensure data persistence across different runs of the application

+---

+5. Build a Library System with Python - Pluralsight - Lab - 30/12/24

+    - In this hands-on project, we will construct an object-orientd "library system" with Python
+    - We design 3 core classes: Book, Borrower and Library to stimulate fundamental librery operations, such as adding books, schecking out, and returning items.

+                 ## Data Serialization
+                        -  The process of converting in - memory objects into a format that can be saved to disk or transmitted over a network,